Data sources

 The National Hospital Cost Data Collection (NHCDC) is an annual collection of public hospital cost data in Australia, managed by the Independent Health and Aged Care Pricing Authority (IHACPA), and is the primary data collection used to develop the National Efficient Price (NEP) and National Efficient Cost (NEC) Determinations for the funding of public hospitals services.

 IHACPA uses classifications to categorise, cost and price hospital activity.
 Hospital activity relates to the management of (diagnostics and interventional) and the resources used by the patient in relation to their treatment.
 Classification systems are used to describe activity related to the following types of patient care: admitted acute care, subacute and non-acute care, non-admitted care, emergency care and mental health care.
 Palliative care belongs to subacute care, a specialised multidisciplinary care in which the primary need for care is optimisation of the patient’s functioning and quality of life.
-Note that not all hospitals submitted data to IHACPA has reported subacute data and palliative care data.
+Note that not all hospitals submitting data to IHACPA report subacute data (including palliative care).
 The data presented in this report are related to records and costs that are linked and in scope for NHCDC reporting only, unless otherwise stated.

 In this report: